 Security and User Identification

 Online security is achieved by credential verification.
-To begin an online session, a user must have a Login ID and a Password.
+To begin an online session, a user must have a User ID and a Password.
+Commercial customer users must also have a Company ID.
 Customers accept responsibility for the confidentiality and security of access credentials.
 For security purposes, passwords must be changed during the initial log‐in to our online banking platform and then every ninety (90) days.
 Customers determine passwords based on Bank‐defined conventions.
 Customers play a crucial role in preventing others from logging on to their account(s).
 Customers should never use passwords that are easy to guess.
 Examples of bad passwords include birth dates, first names, pet names, addresses, phone numbers, social security numbers, etc. Customers should never reveal passwords to another person.
 You may register your device when accessing online banking through use of a Secure Access Code delivered to mobile devices or landlines for commercial customers and delivered via email, mobile devices, or landlines for retail customers; this assists the Bank in authenticating access.

 Commercial customers are granted customized access based on services.
 The Bank will provide access credentials to an authorized Company Administrator.
 Company Administrators have full account access and are responsible for maintaining users, which includes adding, assigning entitlements and removal of users.
 In addition, we may provide company users additional layered security methods due to Cash Management services granted.
 Customers agree that the security credentials assigned by the Bank constitute a reasonable security procedure, and the Bank can rely on, and act in accordance with, any inquiry, message or instruction transmitted electronically using the assigned security credentials, which will constitute conclusive evidence that such inquiry, message or instruction is correct and has been duly authorized by the company.